vpavkin/circe-magnolia/README.md

 There is a subtle difference from circe-generic semiauto in what can and what can not be derived.
 Circe-magnolia deriver has more relaxed requirements on what has to be in scope, so you might not even notice this.
 Basically, circe-magnolia doesn't require any pre-defined codecs for intermediate types.

 In essense: current version of `circe-magnolia` semiauto is as powerful as `circe-generic`'s auto under the hood.
-It doesn't provide any top-level implicits out of the box - you have to call `deriveMagnolia[Encoder|Decoder]` to start derivation process.
+It just doesn't provide any top-level implicits out of the box - you have to call `deriveMagnolia[Encoder|Decoder]` to start derivation process.
 See more [here](https://github.com/propensive/magnolia/issues/105)

 **Auto** derivation also works, but there's a twist: at the moment, for default codecs (for example, `Encoder[List]`) to be picked up, they have to be imported explicitly.
-Otherwise, deriver uses Magnolia to derive default codecs for types which are either case classes or sealed traits.
+Otherwise, deriver uses Magnolia to derive codecs for any types which are either case classes or sealed traits.
+These derived codecs then override the default ones.

 This is definitely going to be fixed in future, but if you want to switch from circe-generic's auto to circe-magnolia's auto today, you would have to add additional imports to every place where derivation takes place: